Elliotts' BlastMat Arc Suppression Blankets

 When an Arc Suppression Blanket is installed correctly, it has the ability to redirect most of the arc blast energy to a safe area.
 To offer the greatest protection, the largest possible Arc Suppression Blankets should be used.

-The effectiveness of these blankets rely on three factors: the material used, the construction of the blanket and its installation.
+The effectiveness of these blankets relies on three factors: the material used, the construction of the blanket and its installation.
 Inadequacy in any one of these areas will sacrifice the quality of protection.

 What’s Elliotts BlastMat Made Of?